 Genetically Engineered Food

-If you buy your food at supermarkets or restaurants, you eat genetically engineered food; an estimated 60% to 70% of processed food sold in the United States contains genetically modified ingredients.
-In the U.S., 89% of soy and 60% of corn is genetically modified.
 Soy appears in your food as soy flour, oil, protein, and dozens of additives; corn as cornmeal, oil, corn syrup (used almost universally in place of sugar, such as in soda pop), and dozens of additives.
-U.S. genetically modified (GM) crops currently sold are: soy, cotton, canola, corn, papaya, alfalfa, zucchini, yellow squash, and tobacco.
+U.S. genetically modified (GM) crops currently sold are: soy, cotton, canola, corn, sugar beets, papaya, zucchini, and yellow squash.
 The GM foods are unlabeled; the only way to avoid them is to buy organic food.

 In no case were the crops engineered for better nutrition, taste, or yield.
 Most varieties were created to tolerate herbicide--to survive a lethal dose of the seed manufacturer's proprietary herbicide, which the farmer is required to buy along with the seed--and/or to manufacture its own pesticide.
 (Less than 1% of GM crops--zucchini, squash, and papaya--are modified for virus resistance.)